modularml/mojo/proposals/stdlib-extensions.md

 - 1 approval from a core developer or maintainer.
 - A green CI
-- the developer certificate of origin
+- The developer certificate of origin
 - Squash and merge when accepting the changes in `main`.

 ### New features to `modularml/mojo`